 - 1. Parents/Guardians are expected to bring their concerns directly to the school employee for discussion and resolution. - 2.
 When a written or oral concern is received by an administrator, the administrator shall first inform the parent/guardian of this policy and encourage them to speak directly to the employee. - 3.
 If the concern is not resolved at this level, the parent shall bring the concern to the employee's supervisor. - 4.
 All written communications to an administrator regarding a particular staff member will be shared with the staff member unless anonymity is requested.
-If a parent/guardian expresses a concern in writing and also requests anonymity, the administrator will respect the parent's/guardian's request but will also share the general content of the letter with the staff member.
+If a parent/guardian expresses a concern in writing and also requests anonymity, the administrator will use their discretion to honor the request while sharing the general content of the letter with the staff member. - 5.
 Additionally, see the Uniform Complaints Procedure Policy for more information on the process of filing a formal complaint with the BCS Board of Directors.